More than 1.5 billion people are learning English worldwide.

 Forums and chats with peers can help students gain confidence in their skills as they start communicating with foreigners.
 This practice shows the level of language proficiency perfectly and breaks down the barriers to communication.

-Now let’s move to the technical part, and examine how to how to make an app like Duolingo or Babbel.
+Now let’s move to the technical part, and examine how to make an app like Duolingo or Babbel.
+How to structure the development process to achieve the best result?
+Let us give you a plan.

 Here are the steps in the language learning app development process.
 Most of these steps go in parallel to speed up the process.

-1. Create content
+3. Create content

 Content is the main thing — exercises, grammar tips, illustrations, and sounds.